-The patient suffered from chronic severe dental ingestion which included the highest levels of elemental/inorganic mercury, palladium and nickel recorded, for a period of seven years.
+The patient suffered from severe chronic dental ingestion which included the highest levels of elemental/inorganic mercury, palladium and nickel recorded, for a period of seven years.

 The 2- step process to help prevent further toxicity

-Severe chronic dental ingestion is likely to be caused by a problematic dental inclusion of one or more dental fittings.
+Severe chronic dental ingestion can be caused by a problematic dental inclusion of one or more dental fittings.
 It is finding that problem and removing it safely under holistic guidelines that can help reduce the ingestion of dental toxic vapour.

 Chelation is crucial to help remove as much metal toxicity from the body as possible.
 The patient is in control, eating and drinking the right foods to help speed up the chelation process to remove the toxic metals that have been identified and relieve the body of toxic stress.

 Chronic Dental Ingestion

-“There was no step-by-step guide available on the first day of diagnosis that provides information of how someone had actually successfully chelated chronic mercury toxicity from ingested dental toxicity available in the UK to refer to.”
+“There was no step-by-step guide available on the first day of diagnosis that provides information of how someone could successfully chelate chronic inorganic mercury toxicity from ingested dental toxicity available in the UK to refer to”.Patient

-- The Environmental 16 Metal blood tests had provided important general metal test result information that was suggestive of being attributed to dental use were over the public range or extremely high.
+The Environmental 16 Metal blood tests had provided important general metal test result information that was suggestive that a number of metals attributed to dental use were over the public range or extremely high.

-- The testing of the oral cavity over a period of years provided evidence that Oral-Electro galvanism was speeding up the leeching and causing the vapour toxicity, where volltage recorded in the body was more than 10 times than the acceptable human level.
+The testing of the oral cavity over a period of years provided evidence that Oral-Electro galvanism was suggestive of speeding up the leeching and causing the vapour toxicity, where voltage recorded in the body was more than 10 times than the acceptable human level recorded at 1v.

-- The Melisa dental tests provided additional evidence that elemental mercury (now inorganic) dental vapour ingestion was recorded at severe levels in the blood stream, including a year after chelation began, that included nickel and dangerous palladium.
+The Melisa dental tests provided additional evidence that elemental mercury (now inorganic) dental vapour ingestion was recorded at severe levels in the blood stream, also included gold, palladium and nickel, testing at extremely high levels.

 Much research was undertaken as to best methods of chelating, finding products that worked and helped to prevent further toxicity.

-It was later found through mineral research that manganese in the body works in tandem with mercury speeding up toxicity greatly, helping to displace the ‘good’ minerals that are much needed in the body which is explained in further posts, and how this was counteracted.
+It was later found through mineral research that manganese in the body works in tandem with mercury speeding up toxicity greatly, helping to displace the ‘good’ minerals that are much needed in the body, which is explained in further posts, and how this was counteracted.

-Chelation in this medical case, was aimed primarily at the removal of the dangerous and life-threatening inorganic mercury vapour, working in tandem with improving selenium levels as quickly as possible, helping to maximise the prevention of further toxin ingestion.
+- Chelation in this medical case, was aimed primarily at the removal of the dangerous and life-threatening inorganic mercury vapour, firstly the organs and tissues.

-Once it was felt that both areas were improving, the chelation of nickel was introduced.
+- Once it was felt that both areas were improving, the chelation of nickel could be introduced.

 Posts are in numbered order for completeness.
-You may like to read the next 6 posts about chelating and the next post about superfood, Chlorella, post 14.
+You may like to read the next 6 posts about chelating – the next post about superfood, Chlorella, Post 14.